* This is the Professional Version. *

 Principles of Topical Dermatologic Therapy

-Topical dermatologic treatments include
+Topical dermatologic treatments are grouped according to their therapeutic functions and include

 Topical therapies can be delivered in various vehicles, which include

 The vehicle influences a therapy’s effectiveness and may itself cause adverse effects (eg, contact or irritant dermatitis).
 Generally, aqueous and alcohol-based preparations are drying because the liquid evaporates and are used in acute inflammatory conditions.
 Powders are also drying.
 Oil-based preparations are moisturizing and are preferred for chronic inflammation.
 Vehicle selection is guided by location of application, cosmetic effects, and convenience.

 Foams are alcohol- or emollient-based aerosolized preparations.
 They tend to be rapidly absorbed and may be favored in hair-bearing areas of the body.

 Solutions are ingredients dissolved in a solvent, usually ethyl alcohol, propylene glycol, polyethylene glycol, or water.
 Solutions are convenient to apply (especially to the scalp for disorders such as psoriasis or seborrhea) but tend to be drying.
 Two common solutions are Burow solution and Domeboro solution.

 Lotions are water-based emulsions.
 They are easily applied to hairy skin.
 Lotions cool and dry acute inflammatory and exudative lesions, such as contact dermatitis, tinea pedis, and tinea cruris.

 Combination vehicles usually contain oil and water but may also contain propylene or polyethylene glycol.

 Creams are semi-solid emulsions of oil and water.
 They are used for moisturizing and cooling and when exudation is present.
 They vanish when rubbed into skin.